Term of the Moment

 IBM Adapted the Interface

-Developed by the Centronics Data Computer Corporation, which introduced the first successful dot matrix printer in 1970, it became a de facto standard for parallel port printers after IBM chose it for the PC in 1981.
-See IEEE 1284, parallel port and printer cable.
+Centronics became a de facto standard for parallel port printers after IBM chose it for the PC in 1981.
+IBM used Centronics on the printer and a DB-25 port on the computer (see D-sub connectors).
+See parallel port and printer cable.

-These connectors have been widely used for parallel ports and other purposes.
-Whenever Micro-Ribbon plugs and sockets are used, they are often called Centronics connectors even if they have nothing to do with Centronics signaling.
+Widely used for parallel ports and other purposes, they were actually telecom plugs and sockets from Amphenol.
+After popularized by Centronics, they were called Centronics connectors even if they had nothing to do with communications.